 6. Project Managers Are the New Change Managers

 So, what does this all mean?
 Project managers should manage the mechanics of change management projects.
 They must become part of the change story, become the early adopters, their inputs should be requested and their project reports should always include a section on how the change initiative is going.
-Make it part of yearly objectives, recognize their successes and make them accountable to drive the change not just within their teams, but also across the entire organization.
+Make it part of yearly objectives, recognize their successes, and make them accountable to drive the change within their teams and across the entire organization.

 There you have it, our six Trends Transforming Life Sciences.
 Now is the time to start considering what your organization needs to do to adapt.
 And secondly, your need to find a suitable project management tool to help execute that transformation.

-Click here to see how Cora PPM is Transforming Life Sciences organizations around the world.
+Learn how Cora PPM is transforming Life Sciences organizations around the world.